OEinarsson/sql-challenge/README.md

 queries included:\
 \
-'emplyee_details' returns the employee number, last name, first name, sex, and salary of each employee.\
+#'emplyee_details'
-'hires_from_1986' returns the first name, last name, and hire date for the employees who were hired in 1986.\
+returns the employee number, last name, first name, sex, and salary of each employee.\ --> 'hires_from_1986' returns the first name, last name, and hire date for the employees who were hired in 1986.\
 'manager_details' returns the manager of each department along with their department number, department name, employee number, last name, and first name.\
 'department_by_employee' returns the department number for each employee along with that employee’s employee number, last name, first name, and department name.\